nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 6. Back in the `PayPal Developer` portal, click `Add Webhook` under `LIVE WEBHOOKS` and paste the copied URL.
 7. Select `All events`, scroll down and click `Save`.
 8. Copy the `Webhook ID` of the created webhook into the form and click `Edit`.

+## PayPal (Easy)

+`Supports recurring payments: no`

+The PayPal Easy/Legacy payment gateway is easier to set up and can be used without a PayPal business account.
+However, it has some limitations as it does not support subscription payments, refunds and the general payment handling isn't as good as with the normal PayPal gateway.

+1. In your VyHub instance, create a PayPal (Easy) payment gateway, select `PRODUCTION` environment and insert your primary PayPal email address.
+2. Click `Create` and test if everything works fine.

 ## Stripe